I have been up since 4:40 am.

 I wish I could remember which friend of my friend Mary first made this ingenious statement; all I remember is exactly where I was when Mary said it to me, because it changed my life.
 It was years ago and I was feeling, as I was feeling in the pre-dawn morning, that I should be enjoying the holiday more.

 Of course, men and children enjoy Christmas.
 I mean, wouldn’t you if you had you to get it all done?
 I have had people tell me that this concept is depressing, but I disagree.
 If you are a mom who is organized and prepared enough so that as you read this, your gifts are wrapped and your cookies await elaborate decoration before your elegant Christmas coffee for fifty of your closest friends, you have my admiration and respect.
-I am sure that you rock, and that you probably don’t know what in the heck I am talking about.
+I am sure that you rock, and that you probably don’t know what in the hell I am talking about.
 But if anyone else out there is, like me, jacked up on caffeine and stress in the days preceding the holiday, and wondering why it all isn’t more Fun for Moms, well then I hope you will find this concept as freeing as I have: it kind of isn’t supposed to be.
 It doesn’t mean you are doing it wrong.

 Before I get any farther down the road, inviting helpful comments about the true meaning of Christmas, let me clarify: I understand that Christmas is for everyone.
 The joy and peace of Christmas is bigger than presents and wrapping and is meant for all, and if I don’t enjoy the true meaning of the season, it is my own fault.
 I know.
 As a mom of four kids whose ages span eleven years, I have the Charlie Brown special on the subject memorized.
 But here’s the thing: once Christmas actually comes, once all the lists are crossed off and the gifts are wrapped, and the family is gathering, I do love it.
 Nobody loves it more than I do when we actually get there.
 Once I named the reality that making Christmas special for rest of the people in my life was really the most important thing to me, anyway, the non-funness got, predictably, a little more fun after all.